Bowie knife: James Black's Bowie knife

 The most famous version of the Bowie knife was designed by Jim Bowie and presented to Arkansas blacksmith James Black in the form of a carved wooden model in December 1830.
-Black produced the knife ordered by Bowie, and at the same time created another based on Bowie's original design but with a sharpened edge on the curved top edge of the blade.
-Black offered Bowie his choice and Bowie chose the modified version.
+Black produced the knife ordered by Bowie, and simultaneously created another based on Bowie's original design but with a sharpened edge on the curved top edge of the blade.
+Black offered Bowie his choice, and he chose the modified version.
 Knives such as this, with a blade shaped like that of the Bowie knife, but with a pronounced false edge, are today called "Sheffield Bowie" knives, because this blade shape became so popular that cutlery factories in Sheffield, England were mass-producing such knives for export to the U.S. by 1850, usually with a handle made from either hardwood, deer antler, or bone, and sometimes with a guard and other fittings of sterling silver.
 The James Black Bowie knife had a blade approximately 12 in long, 2 in wide, and 1/4 in thick.
 The spine of the knife was covered with soft brass or silver, reportedly to catch the opponent's blade in the course of a knife fight, while a brass quillion protected the hand from the blade.

-In 1831 Bowie returned with his James Black Bowie knife to Texas, and was involved in a knife fight with three men armed with firearms, who had been hired to kill him by the man he had spared in his 1829 fight.
+In 1831, Bowie returned with his James Black Bowie knife to Texas and was involved in a knife fight with three men armed with firearms, who had been hired to kill him by the man he had spared in his 1829 fight.
 According to reports of the time, Bowie used his knife to kill all three men: one assassin was nearly decapitated, the second was disemboweled, and the skull of the third man was split open.
-Bowie died at the Battle of the Alamo five years later and in death both he and his knife became an American legend.
-The fate of the original Bowie knife is unknown; however, a knife bearing the engraving "Bowie No. 1" has been acquired by the Historic Arkansas Museum from a Texas collector and has been attributed to Black through scientific analysis.
+Bowie died at the Battle of the Alamo five years later, and in death, both he and his knife became an American legend.
+The fate of the original Bowie knife is unknown; however, a knife bearing the engraving "Bowie No.1" has been acquired by the Historic Arkansas Museum from a Texas collector and has been attributed to Black through scientific analysis.